Business Management and Leadership with Foundation Year BA (Hons)Study level: Undergraduate

 Many areas of management and leadership, such as the development of new concepts and modern project management, require graduates to have good theoretical and practical knowledge to control, implement and evaluate new developments.

-This module aims to provide you with an overview of the skills required by managers and leaders in business.
-You'll analytically explore why having an effective manager is crucial to the success of an organisation.
-You'll identify successful characteristics of a manager and highlight how they contribute to the development of a cohesive and productive workforce.
-We also encourage you to develop and refine your own management characteristics, as you look at relevant theories such as motivation, decision-making and problem solving.
-You'll get to practice a range of management activities and learn the competencies required to manage a business effectively.
+This module aims to provide an overview of the skills required by managers and leaders in business.
+You’ll explore why having an effective manager is crucial to the success of an organisation, in addition to identifying successful characteristics of a manager and highlighting how they contribute to the development of a cohesive and productive workforce.
+We also encourage you to develop and refine your own management characteristics, as you look at relevant theories such as motivation, decision-making and problem-solving.
+You’ll get to practice a range of management activities and learn the competencies required to manage a business effectively.

 Marketing for Business

-In today's highly competitive environment, there is an increasing number of small and mid-sized firms that are involved internationally and the trend is expected to continue due to the globalisation of the world economy, markets, and intensified international competition.
+In today's highly competitive environment, there is an increasing number of small and medium sized firms that are involved internationally and the trend is expected to continue due to the globalisation of the world economy, markets, and intensified international competition.

 This year consists of your Higher National Certificate (HNC).
 It focuses on the organisational environment and decision making processes at junior management level.
-You’ll cover a broad range of topics, from core concepts of current management and organisational behaviour, to the fundamentals of business policy and strategy.
-You will also develop the necessary skills and knowledge that will prepare you for study in year three and your final year.
-Students who complete year two are eligible for a Higher National Certificate (HNC) in Business Management and Leadership.
+You will cover a broad range of topics, from core concepts of current management and organisational behaviour, to the fundamentals of business policy and strategy.
+You will also seek to develop the necessary skills and knowledge that will prepare you for study in year three and your final year..
+Students who successfully complete year two are eligible for a Higher National Certificate (HNC) in Business Management and Leadership.